fdufnews/SMART_Response_BASIC/Basic cheatsheet.md

 PINMODE pinNum, mode ( 0 = input, 1 = output)
 LOAD (from internal EEPROM)
-SAVE (to internal EEPROM) e.g. use SAVE + to set auto-run on boot flag LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM or SD card TONE value play a tone at value Hertz until NOTONE NOTONE stop playing a TONE
+SAVE (to internal EEPROM) e.g. use SAVE + to set auto-run on boot flag LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM or SD card.
+Concerning SD card, the filename is limited to 8 characters. the software adds the ".BAS" extension.
+Concerning SD card, the filename is limited to 8 characters. the software adds the ".BAS" extension.
-MOUNT mount the SD card in order to access the files UNMOUNT unmount the SD card so it can be extracted
+MOUNT force the detection of the SD card.
+Necessary if it has been inserted when the terminal is running.
+Mount is made at reset and when restarting after a sleep
+UNMOUNT close all the files and prepare the card to be extracted.
+UNMMOUNT is made when entering sleep.
+TONE frequency_to_play Play a sound in the piezo buzzer NOTONE stop the tone
 ```

 "Pseudo-identifiers"